John F. Seiberling: Honors

+In 1986 the National Audubon Society awarded Seiberling the Audubon Medal.
+In 1988 the Garden Club of America awarded him the Frances K. Hutchinson Medal.
 On January 8, 2001, he was presented with the Presidential Citizens Medal by President Clinton.
 On Thursday, October 12, 2006, President George W. Bush signed into law H.R.
 6051, which designates the Federal building and United States courthouse in Akron as the John F. Seiberling Federal Building and United States Courthouse.

 Seiberling's legacy is honored at 2370 Everett Road; a Covered bridge in Peninsula, Ohio.
 Known as the "Founding Father" of the Cuyahoga Valley National Park, Seiberling worked tirelessly during his sixteen-year tenure in congress to fulfill a childhood dream of establishing the Cuyahoga Valley as a protected part of the National Park System.

-Family life and death
+Family life

 He married Elizabeth "Betty" Behr, a Vassar graduate, in 1949.
 They had three sons: John B., David and Stephen.
 John Seiberling's cousin, Francis Seiberling, was also a U.S. Representative from Ohio (Republican).
 His mother, Henrietta Buckler Seiberling, was a seminal figure in Alcoholics Anonymous' founding and core spiritual ideals.
 His paternal grandfather was Frank Seiberling, founder of the Goodyear Tire and Rubber Company.
 The family's one-time home, Stan Hywet, is now a national museum.

+Death

 Seiberling died of respiratory failure at his home in Copley, Ohio on August 2, 2008.
 His wife, Betty, died on May 23, 2017.